-5. Once you start simulating the model, a QEMU session running the PIL block is launched.
+5. Once you start simulating the model, the PIL executable starts running on the Zynq hardware.
 You can switch between the original and PIL block subsystems by double clicking on the Manual Switch block.
-Double click on the Numerical Differences block to see the difference between the simulated Controller subsystem and the PIL block running on the QEMU emulator.
+Double click on the Numerical Differences block to see the difference between the simulated Controller subsystem and the PIL block running on the Zynq hardware.

 This example shows how you can verify the automatically generated code for a referenced model by running a PIL simulation.
 With this approach:

 You can verify code generated for referenced models

 You must provide a test harness model to provide test vector or stimulus inputs

 You can easily switch a Model block between normal and PIL simulation mode

 1. Open Model Block PIL model.
 This model is configured for Xilinx Zynq ZC702 evaluation kit.
 The model contains two Model blocks; both point to the same referenced model.
 You will configure one of the Model blocks to run in PIL simulation mode and the other in normal mode.